prakrutijoshi/E-Commerce_App/README.md

 *_made by <a href="https://github.com/prakrutijoshi">Prakruti Joshi</a>, <a href="https://github.com/Niraj-Vasani">Niraj Vasani</a>, <a href="https://github.com/hiren018">Hiren Sanghani</a>, <a href="https://github.com/rprajapati4889">Ravi Prajapati</a>_*

 ## Note
-_The main branch consists of the raw code of the project, which will be analyzed & merged with the developed branch later after generating a merge request._
+_The main branch consists of the final code of the project.
+The code comes here after accepting the merge request from the development branch._

 ## ***Abstract***